Sign-in to Account

 For homeowners living in another state or country than their self-storage unit, this step may be harder to accomplish.
 If do you live within a reasonable distance to the storage facility, a routine visit to your unit can help you spot signs of bugs before it becomes an unmanageable infestation.
 Small holes in boxes, rodent and bug droppings, and even pest sightings are all signs that it’s time to contact the management and request a pest control service.

 If you choose to keep your belongings in a self-storage unit, knowing the risks of a potential bug infestation and how to prevent one will help you protect your belongings.
 Common storage bugs are present in even the cleanest of facilities, so this added layer of defense will increase the likelihood that your items stay protected.
 If you need further assistance or have any questions about bug-proofing your clothes, furniture, and other items, don’t hesitate to reach out to a member of our pest control team.
-Call your local Aptive Environmental branch to speak to a trained pest professional today.
+Call your local Aptive Pest Control branch to speak to a trained pest professional today.

 Curated articles for you, from our pest experts.